The Reliquary

 Important: We strongly recommend you generate your KEKs and bundles on an air-gapped computer as to prevent them from leaking.

-Important: If a KEK for a device is leaked, all traffic from and to that device should be considered comprimised.
+Important: If a KEK for a device is leaked, all traffic from and to that device should be considered compromised.

-The following commands will generate new KEKs under ~/my-infra/kek-data and an ambry bundle for upload under ambry.bundle.
+The following commands will generate new KEKs under ~/my-infra/kek-data and an ambry bundle for upload called ambry.bundle.

 $ mkdir ~/my-infra $ cd ~/my-infra $ ambry generate $ ambry bundle ambry.bundle